 You will want to either use warm water or salt water within the syringe.

 8. Chew gum with xylitol to dislodge popcorn

 Chewing gum gets your salivary glands working to produce more saliva.
-This influx of saliva can help to rinse away and dislodge the popcorn kernel.
+This saliva influx can help rinse and dislodge the popcorn kernel.
 Chew gum that contains xylitol.
 It will help prevent cavities and stimulate the saliva very effectively!

-I recommend xylitol gum to my patients all the time as an aid to help with salivary issues and when patients are prone to tooth decay!
+I always recommend xylitol gum to my patients as an aid to help with salivary issues and when patients are prone to tooth decay!
 Because xylitol helps stimulate salivary glands and inhibits cavity-causing bacteria, it is the best gum to use!